The Synoptic Problem & the Collapse of Consensus

 The Church Fathers all supported some basic ideas of the Augustinian hypothesis.
 Writings from them which have survived almost unanimous that Matthew the Apostle (r.a.) was the author, that he wrote his Gospel first, and that it was in Hebrew for the Jewish Christians.
 Several sources in antiquity asserted that Mark wrote his Gospel, after Matthew had written his, based on the evangelism of Peter (r.a.).
 All this may be found in the writings of Bishop Irenaeus of Lyon, Origen Adamantius, and Bishop Eusebius of Caesarea, amongst others.
 The text of the Gospel itself is circulated with a title “According to Matthew”.
 This is a tradition indisputably acknowledged before the close of the 2nd century.
 Additionally, the appellation “According to Matthew” is found in the earliest manuscripts.

 An original Aramaic version of the Gospel according to Matthew does not exist; no copy has survived in the original language today.
 Proponents of the Augustinian hypothesis hold that the current Koine Greek version of the Gospel according to Matthew is a complete translation of the original Aramaic Matthew.
-Although this theory has strong support in a number of Church Fathers.
+Although, this theory has strong support in a number of Church Fathers.
 Bishop Papias, Bishop Irenaeus, Origen, Bishop Eusebius, Bishop Epiphanius of Salamis, and Fr.
 Jerome of Stridon all agree that the original Gospel according to Matthew was written in Hebrew.
 Fr.
 Jerome claimed to have seen the original Aramaic text in the library of Fr.
 Pamphilus the Martyr.
 Bishop Eusebius wrote that Pantaerus found a copy of the Gospel according to Matthew written in Hebrew in India, and that it had been left there by Bartholomew.
 In 376 CE, Bishop Epiphanius wrote there was “no doubt” that a sect in Palestine still used the original Hebrew text.
 Bishop Augustine also repeated this tradition.
 Others in agreement include Pantaenus, Bishop Athanasius, Sr. John Chrysostom, Bishop Cyril of Jerusalem, and Archbishop Gregory of Nazianzus.
 The thing is, we do not have it, and we only have their words for it.
-Considering the many issue we have had with biblical translation, how much was lost in translation?
+Considering the many issues we have had with biblical translation, how much was lost in translation?

 Tradition associates the Gospel according to Luke with Paul.
 This has led some to argue that Luke was with Paul during his imprisonment in Rome, or to at least place the date of composition prior to 70 CE and the fall of Jerusalem.
 The author of the Gospel according to Luke wrote in his prologue that he employed various sources in composing his work.
 This is used to explain away omissions as the necessary result of the constraints of these circumstances.
 In any case, it is conjecture.